 - PlayStation Controller: Double-tap O while moving forward

-An effective way to get closer to an enemy especially if you have a katana, dashing closes the distance a lot faster than sprinting towards a target when the enemy is a few feet away.
+An effective way to get closer to an enemy, especially if you have a katana, dashing closes the distance a lot faster than sprinting toward a target when the enemy is a few feet away.
 You can also use this technique in conjunction with backstep by first backstepping and then dashing forward to deal a heavy blow to an unguarded enemy.

-This maneuver costs stamina so keep an eye on your stamina gauge because if you run out when you decide to dash, you will be forced to walk towards the enemy.
+This maneuver costs stamina, so keep an eye on your stamina gauge because if you run out when you decide to dash, you will be forced to walk toward the enemy.